MicrosoftDocs/entra-docs/docs/global-secure-access/reference-current-known-limitations.md

 - Mobile devices running *Android (Go edition)* aren't currently supported.
 - Microsoft Defender for Endpoint on Android *on shared devices* isn't currently supported.
 - Private Domain Name System (DNS) must be disabled on the device.
 This setting is often found in the System > Network and Internet options.
 - Running non-Microsoft endpoint protection products alongside Microsoft Defender for Endpoint might cause performance problems and unpredictable system errors.
+- Global Secure Access coexistence with Microsoft Tunnel isn't currently supported.
+For more information, see [Prerequisites for the Microsoft Tunnel in Intune](/mem/intune/protect/microsoft-tunnel-prerequisites).

 ### [iOS client](#tab/ios-client)
 Known limitations for the Global Secure Access client for Android include: